Mobile internet in and around Barcelona?

 Q: I am coming to Barcelona with four people staying in a house in the small town close to Barbastro.
 We are hoping to somehow buy mobile 3G or similar internet and would like your help in trying to do so.

-I do not think there is any restriction from buying an internet dongal connection here if you are not resident - however you would need to have photographic identification to be able to do so.
+I do not think there is any restriction from buying an internet dongle connection here if you are not resident - however, you would need to have photographic identification to be able to do so.